swithinfoote/fhir-ig-test/README.md

 - [NZ FHIR Implementation Guide Index](https://simplifier.net/guide/newzealandfhirimplementationguideindex?version=current) - All of the IGs referenced in the Simplifier index are external IGs that have been published using the FHIR IG Publisher.
 - [NZ FHIR Registry IGs](https://simplifier.net/organization/nz-fhir-registry/~guides) - This list of NZ FHIR Registry IGs that HAVE been authored in Simplifier shows that they are all experimental/draft in nature.

-## OpenAPI Specification

-It's worth noting that neither the FHIR IG Publisher nor Simplifier appear to generate an OpenAPI specification as part of their output, so we are likely to require a separate solution for creating and maintaining this.